Your Primary Contacts

 John received his BS in Economics at the University of Oregon and MPA in Organization and Management at the University of Washington.

 Angie Sanchez Virnoche

 Utility Rate and Fee Consulting

-Angie Sanchez Virnoche is an FCS GROUP Vice President, principal and shareholder with 23 years of experience providing financial services in a variety of capacities for water, sewer, stormwater, solid waste and electric utilities.
+Angie Sanchez Virnoche is an FCS GROUP Vice President, principal and shareholder with twenty-six years of experience providing financial services in a variety of capacities for water, sewer, stormwater, solid waste and electric utilities.

 Angie’s utility rate expertise covers a broad range of areas including, expert review of the rate-setting framework and methodology used by clients, development of utility rates by service level, establishing renewals and replacement capital funding targets, evaluating fund balances, and development of a minimum charges.

 Angie provides financial services to clients throughout the United States and serves on the American Water Works Association National Rates and Charges Subcommittee and AWWA Standards Committee and is a contributing author of the AWWA M1 manual on Principles of Water Rates, Fees and Charges.
 She also serves on the Northwest Public Power Association Board of Trustees and is the Rate-Setting presenter for the Washington State Department of Commerce Infrastructure Academies and one-day Rate Setting Workshops.
 She was also recently appointed to the Environmental Protection Agency (EPA) Environmental Finance Advisory Board.

 She received her BS in Business Administration and Finance at Oregon State University.